Ankle Fracture in Emergency Medicine Medication

 Class Summary

-In procedural sedation, a benzodiazepine antagonist may be needed to reverse the sedation and respiratory depression resulting from benzodiazepines and narcotics.
+In procedural sedation, a benzodiazepine antagonist may be needed to reverse sedation and respiratory depression resulting from benzodiazepines and narcotics.

 An opioid antagonist also can be used to reverse oversedation in a patient manifesting significant respiratory depression.